henniggroup/VASPsol/README.md

 **For VASP versions = 5.2.12 or 5.3.3 or 5.3.5:**

+**Note:**

+*VASP license prohibits us from distributing the patch files on a public platform like github.
+If you would like to use VASPsol with VASP versions 5.2.12, 5.3.3 or 5.3.5, please contact Dr. Richard Hennig (rhennig[at]mse.ufl.edu) to obtain the required patch file.
+Sorry for the inconvenience*

 - Apply the appropriate interface patch to the original VASP source code.
 There are 3 interface_patch files available in the **VASPsol/patches** folder, one for each supported versions of VASP.
 ```